 Here are some of the best fabrics to beat the heat this summer.
 Additionally, we have included some of our favorite manufacturers within each category to help keep you looking (and feeling) cool and stylish.

-Cotton often gets a bad rap in the apparel industry as relates to outdoor endeavors.
-Once wet (and it can become easily saturated on active humid days), it typically stays wet.
-However, cotton is durable, soft, and highly breathable making it a great casual option for summer.
-And while cotton can be one of the most readily available fabrics, it’s important to choose manufacturers that utilize responsibly sourced organic cotton.
-Patagonia makes a multitude of apparel options, including pants and shirts, using organic cotton.
+Cotton often gets a bad rap in the apparel industry when it comes to outdoor endeavors.
+Once wet (and it can become easily saturated on humid days), it typically stays wet.
+However, cotton is durable, soft, and highly breathable, making it a great casual option for the summer.
+And while cotton can be one of the most readily available fabrics, it’s important to choose manufacturers that utilize responsibly sourced organic cotton.makes a multitude of apparel options, including pants and shirts, using organic cotton.

-This is likely the most diverse group of fabric options as there are so many options.
-We will cover a variety of them below along with a few proprietary iterations that are making waves in the fabric realm.
-Most, if not all, synthetic materials used in apparel are petroleum based and therefore are non-renewable.
-However, with that being said, there are a lot of initiatives being utilized that source recycled products like plastic water bottles, fishing nets, and other plastic waste to find new life in the apparel industry.
-Patagonia is one such brand that has been pushing the limits with regard to sourcing sustainable materials and utilizing recycled (and recyclable) materials whenever possible throughout its line of gear and apparel.
+This is likely the most diverse group of fabric options, as there are so many options.
+We will cover a variety of them below, along with a few proprietary iterations that are making waves in the fabric realm.
+Most, if not all, synthetic materials used in apparel are petroleum-based and therefore are non-renewable.
+However, there are a lot of initiatives that source recycled products like plastic water bottles, fishing nets, and other plastic waste to find new life in the apparel industry.
+Patagonia is one such brand that has been pushing the limits with regard to sourcing sustainable materials and utilizing recycled (and recyclable) materials whenever possible for its line of gear and apparel.

 Polyester and Nylon

-Made from a blend of 88% recycled polyester with the remaining portion being comprised of new polyester fiber and Spandex.
-Corbeaux makes a line of Silkweight Tees that are great for high output activities or just cruising around town.
+This material is made from a blend of 88% recycled polyester, with the remaining portion being comprised of new polyester fiber and spandex.
+Corbeaux makes a line of Silkweight Tees that are great for high-output activities or just cruising around town.

-This proprietary fabric technology from The North Face is designed to manage moisture while moving it as quickly away from the body as possible.
+This proprietary fabric technology fromis designed to manage moisture while moving it as quickly away from the body as possible.

 We’re not talking about your father’s wool sweater or that wool turtleneck that likely drove you crazy as a kid until you could shed its itchy embrace.
 Merino wool is often used in base layers and apparel for winter endeavors.
-However, its natural properties might it the perfect choice for trek, travel, and navigating the urban jungle all summer long.
-Icebreaker makes a multitude of garments utilizing this highly effective natural fiber.
+However, its natural properties make it the perfect choice for trek, travel, and navigating the urban jungle all summer long.

-This super fabric is derived from a natural fiber and is inherently antimicrobial (this also helps it fight odors if you do sweat a lot and need a little extra help) and is highly sustainable.
+This super fabric is derived from natural fiber, is inherently antimicrobial (this also helps it fight odors if you do sweat a lot and need a little extra help), and is highly sustainable.
 Additionally, pandas love it as a food source.
-And while bamboo can stand alone in the fabric realm, it can also be combined with an array of other products like cotton and synthetic fibers to create a wider range of products.
-We really love the line of bamboo shirts and hoodies from Duck Camp.
+And while bamboo can stand alone in the fabric realm, it can also be combined with an array of other products, like cotton and synthetic fibers, to create a wider range of products.